tip-org/tools-paper/paper.md

 #### The TIP tools
 In this paper, we demonstrate a set of tools for transforming and processing inductive problems.
+The tools are based around the TIP format, and provide a wide variety of operations that are useful to users and developers of inductive provers.
+The tools can, among other
+things:

+* Convert TIP to and from other formats such as SMT-LIB and Isabelle/HOL.
+* Remove features from a problem that a prover does not support, such as higher-order functions or polymorphism.
+* Model check a problem, to falsify conjectures in it.
+* Use theory exploration to invent new conjectures about an inductive theory.

 The tools were originally designed to translate from TIP format to provers' native formats but have become much more flexible.